A full afternoon of cultural information, history & entertainment

-From bagpiping workshops to a look back on the changing image of the Jacobite movement.
-Proudly sponsored by the Scottish Cultural Centre Society.
+From bagpipes to milling frolics; highland game’s hero’s and a new look at the Jacobite movement, the 2026 Cultural Tent presentations will have you glued to your seat for hours.
+Proudly sponsored by the Vancouver Scottish Cultural Foundation.
 Hosted by Jim McIntyre, this is a great afternoon of history, music and culture.

 2026 Schedule – All presentations in the Cultural Tent (far end of the big parking lot.)